Hand in Hand braves ‘insecurity, hazardous weather’ to transform lives: report

 Average rise in household income among all members

-Such high levels of increased mobility, confidence and household decision making among women were no coincidence, noted the report.
-From the “design and delivery of activities… the selection of beneficiaries… and the training provided, to the monitoring of progress and the gender sensitisation undertaken by community members”, women’s economic empowerment was at the programme’s core.
-“The project was also successful in how it changed men’s attitudes to women, with male participants remarking that they feel more comfortable in supporting women to participate in the workforce and access markets,” it continued.
+Such high levels of increased mobility, confidence and household decision making among members were no coincidence, noted the report.
+From the “design and delivery of activities… the selection of beneficiaries… and the training provided, to the monitoring of progress and the sensitisation undertaken by community members”, these outcomes were the programme’s core.
+“The project was also successful in how it changed attitudes, with male participants remarking that they feel more comfortable in supporting women to participate in the workforce and access markets,” it continued.

 Hand in Hand “continually used learning to improve project delivery,” said the report.
 This was particularly true in two instances.